qmlbook/qt6book/docs/ch17-extensions/using-fileio.md

 The application is not fully ready yet.
 We still want to show the flags and allow the user to modify the document by removing cities from the model.

-The flags are stored for this example relative to the `main.qml` document in a *flags* folder.
+In this example, the flag files are stored relative to the `main.qml` document in a *flags* folder.
 To be able to show them the table column needs to define a custom delegate for rendering the flag image.

 ```qml
 TableViewColumn {